Crusaders Rugby League: 2009-2010: Super League

 On 9 July the club received word that it was subject to investigations by the UK Border Agency concerning problems over players visas.
 A statement released by the club announced that they were fully co-operating and that the investigation wasn't just concerning the recent season, but went back over a number of years.
 Despite all this coach John Dixon said that none of this was having any effect on players performances.
 However, on 18 August, a few days before the team would face Leeds Rhinos, it was announced that the club had violated visa regulations and six Australian players were asked to leave the country, with the club soon after terminating their contracts.
 Jace Van Dijk, Tony Duggan and Damien Quinn, who all joined the club in 2006, as well as Darren Mapp, Mark Dalle Cort, Josh Hannay who all joined the club in 2007, were banned from entering the country for 10 years.
 The Rugby Football League quickly demanded an explanation from the club, in an event that naturally landed a lot of bad publicity onto the club and the league, as the club were fined £60,000.
 This was not the only event that stained the club's inaugural Super League season, as it was widely reported that the club were under financial difficulties.
 At the start of the season owner Leighton Samuels predicted a massive future for the club and that this future was secure.
 A little later in the season he again clarified his commitment to the club insisting that there should be no fears over the club's financial position, with Super League bosses backing these reassurances, and Anthony Seibold saying that the club will not face extinction.
-The club then considered a move to Newport's Rodney Parade in a bid to attract more fans and to gain extra licence points as the stadium was much more developed then Brewery Field, the latter of which Leighton Samuels no longer owned after selling the ground.
+The club then considered a move to Newport's Rodney Parade in a bid to attract more fans and to gain extra licence points as the stadium was much more developed than Brewery Field, the latter of which Leighton Samuels no longer owned after selling the ground.
 Despite claims that he was helping the club prepare for the 2010 season, Leighton Samuels decided to cut his losses sometime in December 2009 and withdrew his support for the club after three years.
 Coach John Dixon officially left the club on 14 September after the club's last match of the season against Castleford Tigers stating that he was disappointed to be leaving after three years at the helm but respected the chairman's decision.
 This was amongst background rumours that Brian Noble was to be appointed to replace him.
 On 14 October the rumours were proved to be true as Brian Noble became the second-ever head coach of the club, with former Welsh international Iestyn Harris and former Great Britain assistant Jon Sharp being given the jobs of assistant coaches.
 Then in early November the club announced that it would be dropping the "Celtic" from the name to sever ties with the old Celtic Warriors rugby union team, and that the club was now to be called "Crusaders Rugby League".
 Alongside this a new logo was announced featuring the Prince of Wales feathers.
 Finally on 15 December the saga was finished as the club announced that their new home would become the Racecourse Ground in Wrexham.
 After selling his share in the club to Geoff Moss of Wrexham FC, Leighton Samuels stated that a pot of money was needed if the Crusaders were to survive in Wales, and that the Rugby Football League were not visionaries and did not support the club enough financially.
 However the RFL, alongside Geoff Moss and Wrexham FC chief executive Paul Retout were delighted with the decision.
 As was Brian Noble who could finally get down to signing new players for the season, as he had been unable to sign anyone in his first two months in charge due to the complications of where the team would be based.